-So you got the phone call and they want to see you…yay !
+So you got the phone call and they want to see you…..yes !

-No matter how good your CV looks and how eloquent the Cover letter, you still have to sell yourself in person – and there’s nothing like nerves to watch that job opportunity crumble away!
+No matter how good your CV looks and how eloquent the Cover letter, you still have to sell yourself in person.
+There’s nothing like nerves to watch that job opportunity crumble away!

 Do you know that if you appear to be nervous, then an interviewer may assume you don’t handle stress well and are perhaps not the best person for the job.

-I have watched candidates who actually have the perfect fit for the job get so worked up, that they stumble and stutter until you want to just say « Pull yourself together ! »
+I’ve watched candidates who actually have the perfect fit for the job, get so worked up that they stumble and stutter until you want to just say « Pull yourself together ! »

 Recruiters will inevitably go with the person who can handle different questions and approaches so that he can see who the person really is and not just their qualifications.